rushvora/PTCGPRerollManager/README.md

 You can upload it on a server easily, I personnaly use discloud and it should work great once set up

-Now place the repo in your project folder if you haven't alrdy done it and edit config.json
+Now place the repo in your project folder if you haven't alrdy done it and edit config.json and fill every fill with your bot infos and how do you want to run it, comments will explain everything

-- *token* is you Discord App token
-- *guildID* is your Server ID
-- For all *channelID_NameOfTheChannel* variable, you can link them wherever you want

-Only for those ones you need to set them in different channels both linked with Arturo's webhooks
-- *channelID_Webhook* is the channel ID were your group have their gp webhook linked to
-- *channelID_Heartbeat* is the channel ID were your group have their hearbeat webhook linked to

 After that [create a new fine-grained token](https://github.com/settings/tokens) for your GitHub account, and make sure to only check to read/write your Gists

 Then, [create a GitGist](https://gist.github.com/) and get it's ID (the numbers in the URL).
 Now you're ready to fill out the last two variables in config.js and **modify the GitGistName variable in index.mjs** with your gist file name

 In Arturo's bot the url should be placed in Friend ID and look like this : "https://gist.githubusercontent.com/{YourUsername}/{YourGitGistID}/raw/PTCGPRerollGroupIDs"
+And for the VIP IdList / Eligible GP, it should look like this  : "https://gist.githubusercontent.com/{YourUsername}/{YourGitGistID}/raw/EligibleGPs"
 <br />
 <br />

 ## Heartbeat Setup :

-**For the heartbeat to work**, you need to tell your group to input their **Discord ID in the left field** in Arturo's bot
+**For the heartbeat to work**, you need to tell your group to input their **Discord ID in the name field** in Arturo's bot

 Heartbeat also supports users farming with multiples PCs, to know how to setup it up, [read the v1.4 patch note](https://github.com/TheThobi/PTCGPRerollManager/releases/tag/v1.4)
 <br />